Election for Local 305 Executive

-The nomination period for Member-at-Large closed on July 5, 2024.
-Celestine Moritz was the successful candidate.
+The nomination period for 2nd Vice Chairperson closed on July 12, 2024.
+Kyla Hertslet was the successful candidate.

 Your Local Executive now consists of: